GanitLLM: Difficulty-Aware Bengali Mathematical Reasoning through Curriculum-GRPO: Creating

 \paragraph{Deduplication:} We employed a two-stage deduplication process: (i) fuzzy string–based matching using normalized Levenshtein distance to detect near duplicates (3-gram with 70\% threshold), and (ii) MinHash-based similarity detection (200 hash size with 50\% threshold).

 \paragraph{Decontamination:} To prevent data leakage from evaluation benchmarks, we applied MinHash-based decontamination against MGSM \citep{shi2022language} and MSVAMP \citep{chen2023breaking}.
 Training instances with similarity above 50\% were removed.
-This ensured the training data is decontaminated, allowing reliable evaluation.
+This ensured the training data was decontaminated, allowing reliable evaluation.